 St. Mary’s Good Samaritan, Incorporated (SMGSI) was created in 1996 through a unique and visionary joint operating agreement (JOA) between SSM Health Care of St. Louis (the first MBNQA winner in health care) as the managing partner, and Felician Services, Inc. (FSI) of Chicago.
 SMGSI is a Catholic, not-for-profit corporation pursuing a vision to create a comprehensive, regional health care enterprise covering a nine county area in South Central Illinois.
 This vision has been in place since 1996 and will continue into the foreseeable future.

 Additional physician and mid-level provider services are available through SMGS Medical Group.
-The SMGS network is dispersed across the nine county area.
-Currently these outreach facilities include six community-based Family Health Centers, three outpatient psychiatry offices, and one physician management company encompassing nearly 30 physicians and physician extenders.
+The SMGS network is dispersed across eleven counties.
+Currently these outreach facilities include six community-based Family Health Centers, one outpatient psychiatry office and one physician management company encompassing nearly 50 physicians and physician extenders.
 Home health services are provided through SSM Home Care.

 SMGSI is one of the largest health care networks operating in South Central Illinois and continues to experience growth.

 Clinical Development Teams are in place for core service lines, including Cardiology, General Surgery, Orthopedics, and Neurosciences.
 SMGSI has three successful joint ventures related to its specialty services, including an Orthopedic Center, a Cancer Center, and an outpatient Neurology Center.
 The Mt.
 Vernon campus is one of the few hospitals in the region to offer a full service cardiology program, including interventional cardiology and open heart surgery.

 During the recent years of change and challenge in health care, SMGSI’s employees have looked to these cultural touchstones for direction and inspiration.